sendSMS-RO/sendsms-laravel/readme.md

 ## Usage

-In your .env file, add this to variables:
+In your .env file, add this variables:
 ```
 SENDSMS_USERNAME
 SENDSMS_PASSWORD